eurostat/gridtiler/README.md

 ## Documentation

-Run `gridtiler --help` to show the help or see here:
+Run `gridtiler --help` to show the help, or see there:

 | Parameter | Required | Description | Default value |
 | ------------- | ------------- |-------------| ------|